Ken Riley: Professional career

 In 1976, he recorded a career high in interceptions, picking off nine passes while returning one for a score with two fumble recoveries.
 He had his highlight game in the season finale against New York on December 12, recording three interceptions as the Bengals rampaged Joe Namath (playing his last game as a Jet) and Richard Todd in a 42–3 win.
-While Riley and others have matched this mark for interceptions, no one has broken it.
-For his part, the Associated Press and Pro Football Writers named him to the All-Conference team on the First-team selections while AP and PFW named him Second-team All-Pro.
-His record for interceptions was not broken until Deltha O'Neal in 2005.
+For his part, the Associated Press and Pro Football Writers named him to the All-Conference team on the first-team selections while AP and PFW named him second-team All-Pro.
 But despite his success in the 1976 season, Riley was not selected to play in the Pro Bowl.
-Meanwhile, his defensive back teammate Lemar Parrish, who recorded just 2 interceptions and missed half the season with injuries, was a Pro Bowl selection.
+Meanwhile, his defensive back teammate Lemar Parrish, who recorded just 2 interceptions, was a Pro Bowl selection.

 Although Riley played each game of the 1977 season, he had just two interceptions.
 An increased schedule in 1978 led to just three interceptions, and the next year led to just one.
 He moved to three with 1980, but the 1981 season proved a rejuvenation.
 He recovered a fumble and had five interceptions that year, including four in a three-game span while Cincinnati made a playoff run that year.
 Riley recorded his one interception in the 28–21 win against the Buffalo Bills off Joe Ferguson.

 For 1982, the strike-shortened season did not stop Riley.
 He had five interceptions that year, with the highlight being against the Los Angeles Raiders, where he recorded three interceptions off Jim Plunkett.
 He took one of them back for a touchdown to help levy the Bengals to a 31–17 win; it was the only game the Raiders lost in the regular season.
 In the playoff game against the New York Jets, Riley recorded an interception off Richard Todd, but the Jets rolled to a 44–17 win.
 This was the seventh and last playoff game for Riley.

-It was only in his last season that he received lasting attention as at the age of 36 he was named a First-team All-Pro.
+It was only in his last season that he received lasting attention as at the age of 36 he was named a first-team All-Pro.
 He did so with eight interceptions in 14 games, and he led the league with returning two of them for touchdowns with two fumble recoveries and 89 return yards.
 In his final game against the Minnesota Vikings, he recorded two interceptions off Wade Wilson.
 It was the fourth time that Riley finished in the top ten for interceptions by an NFL player, with Riley finishing 2nd.
 At the time of his retirement, Riley was fourth all-time in interceptions with 65.